 In March 2018, Ms. Scornaienchi was 1 of 3 women inducted into the Howard County Womens Hall of Fame.
 In April 2018, she received the Audrey Robbins Humanitarian Award for Employee of the Year from the Association of Community Services and the Baltimore Sun featured her in an article titled 10 People Who Make Baltimore Better.

 In November 2017, Ms. Scornaienchi was elected to an 8th consecutive term as the chair of the Howard County Alcohol and Drug Abuse Advisory Board.
+She serves on the Howard County Opioid Crisis Community Council.
 As the former coordinator of the Howard County Opioid Misuse Prevention Program on behalf of the Howard County Health Department, she is the founding coordinator of the Howard County Opioid Coalition and founding co-coordinator of the County's Overdose Fatality Review Team.
 She continues to serve on numerous committees and workgroups at the Howard County Health Department including the Local Health Improvement Coalition as well as remains the Howard County substance misuse prevention coordinator.

 She is a graduate of the Federal Bureau of Investigation (FBI) Citizens Academy and member of their Alumni Association.